Legal Pay for Nannies FAQs

 Is a nanny an employee?

-Answer – Yes, you are considered to be an employee when you work on a regular basis for a family, at their home and expect to earn more than $2,300 in 2021 (or earned at least $2,200 in 2020).
+Answer – Yes, you are considered to be an employee when you work on a regular basis for a family, at their home, and expect to earn more than $2,400 in 2022 (or earned at least $2,300 in 2021).
 The IRS and the state you work in consider you a household employee.
 There are only slight differences between being a household employee and an employee working in an office, retail store, or a restaurant, but basically, both types of employees are treated the same way tax-wise.

 What does being an employee actually mean?

 Will I bring home less money each week because I will be paying taxes?

 How much would I pay in taxes each week?

 Do I need to have income taxes withheld?

 Are there any benefits of being paid professionally?

 What if the family I work for doesn't want to pay nanny taxes?

-- It protects them in case you ever get hurt on the job.
+- It protects the family in case you ever get hurt on the job.

 - Not paying you properly cheats you out of funds to your Social Security account; prevents you from obtaining a loan, mortgage, or credit; and will not protect you if you become unemployed

 - Because it’s the law!